-Traveling with a baby can seem like an intimidating experience at first.
+There is nothing so rewarding or challenging as traveling with a baby, although it can seem like an intimidating experience at first.
 After all, you likely already feel like you are packing for a vacation every time you leave the house.

 These Things Will Make Traveling with a Baby Easier